monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

 * `=` `<>` `>` `<` `>=` `<=`
     - `=` and `<>` can be used with any "equality type" but not with real

-### Build New Types
+## Build New Types

+To Create
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk3NDM3MjYzLC0xMjgxOTk2MTYxLC0xOD
-U0NDM1NDk1LDE0MjY1MTEzMTksLTcwNzY3ODMwN119
+eyJoaXN0b3J5IjpbLTI4MjYyMjMzMywtMTI4MTk5NjE2MSwtMT
+g1NDQzNTQ5NSwxNDI2NTExMzE5LC03MDc2NzgzMDddfQ==
 -->